Actor Brian Cox set to return to Dundee to play tycoon heading up global media empire

 “So now they’ve got an episode based in Dundee.
 I’m actually coming back to Dundee to film an episode of Succession.
 I haven’t even read the script yet.”

-Discussing the show previously, Cox said: “Logan’s need for control is reminiscent of classical stories like King Lear and so many other parallels in classical literature.
+Discussing the show previously, Cox, whose best-known screen roles include The Bourne Identity, X2, Adaption and Deadwood, said: “Logan’s need for control is reminiscent of classical stories like King Lear and so many other parallels in classical literature.
 He’s at a point where he wants to let go, but he can’t.
 Now, there are reasons of his own vanity that he can’t.
 But there are reasons that the children aren’t ready to run the show.

 “To me, there’s nothing personal about Logan’s ruthlessness, it’s just how he pursues his end.
 The children don’t get it.
 They see it all about themselves.
 He’s kind of beyond that.
 He’s looking at his empire and thinks it’s in danger of getting f***** up, and he really needs to sort it out.”